 TWU Langley, Lansdowne, and LLC campuses are the primary physical locations where F2F classes, activities, services and work spaces will be accessed this year; each will be operating at reduced hours and with specific guest access policies.
-Everyone who accesses campus is expected to conduct a COVID-19 Self Assessment before departing home.
-Only those without symptoms are allowed on campus.
+Transmission of COVID-19 is most likely in close person-to-person contact with infectious cases.
+Everyone who accesses campus is expected to conduct a COVID-19 Self-Assessment before departing home; all employees are required to submit their health assessment for any in-person work online via a daily reminder in keeping with WorkSafeBC occupational health requirements.
+Only those students, employees and approved guests without symptoms are allowed on campus.
 Symptomatic students living in student housing will remain in their rooms and notify the appropriate person of their symptoms, as outlined in Housing protocols.

-All employees and students are expected to complete a COVID-19 Safety Training, Initial Self-Assessment & Declaration before classes begin.
+All employees and students are expected to complete a COVID-19 Safety Training, Initial Self-Assessment & Declaration before beginning classes.
 Some areas will require specific protocols depending on the risk involved (e.g., healthcare or education practicums).
 Related signage has been placed on entrances around the campuses indicating, for example, that persons are expected to have completed a daily assessment, are not permitted to enter if experiencing symptoms, and have not travelled outside of Canada in the previous 14 days.